The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: Numerical Development

 Of particular note, the results in Fig.~\ref{fig:2cubes_fullapp} bottom right panel are for a penetrable scatterer.
 As we commented in the introduction, the Laplace transform based analysis used here cannot be applied in this case.
 Nevertheless the numerical results indicate that the TD-LSM can work even for penetrable scatterers.
 Of course much more testing is needed to make this claim stronger.

-The degree of regularization (in our case, the number of singular vectors used in the truncated SVD) effects the quality of the reconstruction.
+The degree of regularization (in our case, {provided both by the Tikhonov regularization and} by the limited number of singular vectors used in the truncated SVD) effects the quality of the reconstruction.
 In Fig.~\ref{fig:2cubes_fullapp_different_nSVD} we repeat the reconstruction of the two cubes using 25 and 2500 singular vectors and otherwise the same parameters as used for Fig.~\ref{fig:2cubes_fullapp}.
-Both the highly regularized (25 vectors) and less regluarized (2500 vectors with Tikhonov regularization) solution successfully locate the scatterers.
+Both the highly regularized (25 vectors) and less regularized (2500 vectors with Tikhonov regularization) solution successfully locate the scatterers.
 The size of the reconstructed images (controlled by the isosurface parameter $\alpha$) are respectively too small and too large.
 In the latter case, by changing $\alpha$ we can improve the fit so that the isosurface cutoff needs to be chosen for the particular regularization used.

+{For the two cube case the method is not sensitive to the choice of frequencies near $f_0=1$.
+In the left panel of Fig.~\ref{fig:2cubes_fullapp_other_cases} we show the result of using $f_0=2$ and parameter $\alpha=0.25$.
+The choice of $\Lambda=\sqrt{2}I_3$ may effect the details of the reconstruction, but we note that the PEC case can be approximated by choosing $\Lambda$ large so we do not expect a deterioration of performance for larger $\Lambda$ (see Fig.~\ref{fig:2cubes_fullapp}).
+An amusing case is $\Lambda=I_3$ which corresponds to a low order absorbing boundary condition on $\Gamma$.
+Results for this case are shown in Fig.~\ref{fig:2cubes_fullapp_other_cases} right panel.
+Perhaps surprisingly, the reconstruction compares well to the the reconstruction when $\Lambda=\sqrt{2}I_3$ shown in Fig.~\ref{fig:2cubes_fullapp}.}

+{In a final test we reduce the number of measurement points so that $N_{\rm I}=N_{\rm M}$.
+The quality of the reconstruction is slightly worse than that in Fig.~\ref{fig:2cubes_fullapp} when $N_{\rm M}>N_{\rm I}$.}

+{ All TD-LSM calculations were performed on an Apple Mac Pro having a 2.7 GHz 24-Core Intel Xeon W processor and 384Gb of RAM using Matlab 2021b.
+When using 1000 singular vectors for the PEC case with $f_0=2$, the elapsed time for computing the incomplete SVD was 3.8 hours, while the computation of the indicator function depends on the number of auxiliary source points used.
+In this paper we use 41 in each direction, for each auxiliary source point computing the indicator function took 0.44 seconds per point or 8.5 hours in total.
+Similar timings hold for the other cases.}